justin2004/weblog/DRAFTS/fused_edges/README.md

 ## Wrap it up

 If you find yourself in the position of building an ontology (the T-box) then remember that the object properties you create will shape the way domain modelers think about decomposing their data.
-An ontology with generic and composable object properties, such as [Gist](https://github.com/semanticarts/gist), encourages domain modlers to use points of articulation in their graphs.
+An ontology with composable object/data properties, such as [Gist](https://github.com/semanticarts/gist), encourages domain modelers to use points of articulation in their graphs.
 You can always later define object properties that build upon the more primitive and composable object properties but once you start fusing edges it could be hard to reel it in.

-Please consider not using fused edges and instead use an ontology that encourages the thoughtful use of points (nodes) of articulation!
+Please consider not using fused edges and instead use an ontology that encourages the thoughtful use of points (nodes) of articulation.
+I don't see how [the semantic web can turn down any stereo's volume when you get a phone call](https://www-sop.inria.fr/acacia/cours/essi2006/Scientific%20American_%20Feature%20Article_%20The%20Semantic%20Web_%20May%202001.pdf) without thoughtful points of articulation.